sara-nl/swiftdocs/source/Pages/Clients/rclone.rst

 By default this file resides in: **.config/rclone/rclone.conf**.

-If you want to put the **rclone.conf** file in a non-standard place, then that is possible, but then you need to run your rclone commands in the following manner:
+If you want to put the **rclone.conf** file in a non-standard place, then that is possible too, but then you need to run your rclone commands in the following manner:

 .. code-block:: console